ghostwan/Virtual-Deck-Of-Cards/README.md

 - Distribute the whole deck or a specific number of cards among all players
 - See How many cards each player got
 - See who's turn is
+- Change turn order
 - Draw a card from the deck
 - Play a card from your hand
-- Take a card from the playing area (for some game as yaniv or if you did a mistake)
+- Take a card from the playing area (for some game as Yaniv or if you did a mistake)
 - In trick mode, claim the trick if you won the round
-- Rearange cards in your hand or sort them
+- Rearrange cards in your hand or sort them
 - See who played a card
 - Clear the playing area